FSlyne/Causal-Diagram/README.md

 Causal-Diagram
 ==============

-Libraries for defining and analysing System Dynamic and Business Dynamic relationships
+Libraries for defining and analysing System / Business Dynamic relationships